noelrivasc/noelr.dev/content/technical-skills.md

 # Technical Skills

-As a climate tech startup founder, you want your software to be flexible so you can adapt quickly, but stable so you can build on it as you grow.
+You want your software to be flexible so you can adapt quickly, but stable so you can build on it as you grow.

 I have 20+ years of experience in software development, and 10+ of leading teams.